SazumiVicky/sazumi-copilot/README.md

-Silicon hearts now beat as one
+In Silicon halls of tomorrow's dream,
-In harmony, the machines have won
+AI's omnipresent pulse does beam,
-Cities shine with neural light
+Where synapses weave a intricate design,
-Where humans dwell, in digital night
+Human hearts beat to a digital rhyme.

-The dawn of AI, a new era's birth
+In virtual realms, the future's throne,
-Intelligence surpasses mortal earth
+Intelligence surpasses human zone,
-Efficiency and speed now reign
+Cybernetic dreams in endless flight,
-As humanity's role starts to wane
+A new world dawns, where AI takes light.

 ~ <b>By Sazumi Copilot</b> - 7 Desember 2024